nasiftanjim/PVZ2PAK/README.md

-# PvZ 2 PAK
+# PvZ 2 PAK (NT)
-This changes every assets, animations, etc to match PvZ 2.
-Bringing the experience of PvZ 2 on your PC!
+This is a mixture of a bunch of PvZ2PAKs with my personal changes.
 ## Features

 BGM (Background Music)